SirajRafique/Rock-Paper-Scissors/README.md

 [*GO TO THE TOP*](#UX) <a name="UX"></a>

-Manually testing user goals:

 I have manually tested this project by doing the following:

 * Passed the code through a linter (PEP8) with no issues.

 ![image](https://user-images.githubusercontent.com/80712910/128761745-99197890-7277-465b-a681-97c656bcf025.png)

 * Given invalid inputs, numbers when strings are expected, spelling mistakes and abbreviations.
+Error is shown as expected.

-* Tested in my local terminal and the Code Institute Heroku terminal.
+* Tested user stories in my local terminal and the Code Institute Heroku terminal - working as expected.

 ### Validator testing